taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [text-to-colorscheme](https://github.com/svermeulen/text-to-colorscheme) - Neovim colorschemes generated on the fly with a text prompt using ChatGPT
  * [gpt-prompt-engineer](https://github.com/mshumer/gpt-prompt-engineer) - Introducing `gpt-prompt-engineer` ✍️An agent that creates optimal GPT prompts.Just describe the task, and a chain of AI systems will:- Generate many possible prompts- Test them in a ranked tournament- Return the best promptAnd it's open-source:
  * [prompt-engineering-for-javascript-developers](https://github.com/dabit3/prompt-engineering-for-javascript-developers) - Notes summarized from ChatGPT Prompt Engineering for Developers by DeepLearning.ai
+ * [gpt-runner](https://github.com/nicepkg/gpt-runner) - Conversations with your files!
+Manage and run your AI presets!

 |Name|GitHub Stars|Language|License|